ibm-cloud-docs/vsrx/readiness_correcting_errors.md

 ```
 {: screen}

-This scenario causes problems when upgrading from a pre-20.4R2-S2 version to 20.4R2-S2, because the commit of the previous configuration to the new release fails, causing the upgrade to fail as well.
+This scenario causes problems when you upgrade from a pre-20.4R2-S2 version to 20.4R2-S2 because the commit of the previous configuration to the new release fails, causing the upgrade to fail as well.

 ### Command `set security datapath-debug..`
 {: #set-security datapath-debug}

-`set security datapath-debug` configuration commands are known to cause errors during when upgrading.
-You should remove all `datapath-debug` commands from the `config` and retry the readiness check.
-For example, commands like these should be removed:
+`set security datapath-debug` configuration commands are known to cause errors when upgrading.
+Remove all `datapath-debug` commands from the `config` and retry the readiness check.
+For example, remove commands like these:

 ```text
 set security datapath-debug capture-file pcap001